 Hope Suttin, Board Chair, is an Orton-Gillingham reading specialist at The Carroll School in Lincoln, MA.
 She serves on the Boards of Temple Emanuel and Step into Art, on the Recruitment and Outreach Committee at Gann Academy, on the Advisory Board of Trustees of Reservations, and is a regular volunteer at the Newton Food Pantry.
-Hope holds a BS in Economics from the University of Pennsylvania and a master’s degree in education from Lesley University.
-Both of Hope’s daughters participated in Rosh Hodesh.
+Hope holds a B.S. in Economics from the University of Pennsylvania and an M.Ed. from Lesley University.
+Hope’s daughters both participated in Rosh Hodesh.

 Rabbi Shirley Idelson, Ph.D., Treasurer, is a Reform rabbi, historian and journalist.
-She has served as Dean at Hebrew Union College-Jewish Institute of Religion in New York, as a chaplain at Vassar and Carleton Colleges, and as a reporter and producer at Minnesota Public Radio.
-Shirley holds a master’s degree in journalism from Columbia University and a Ph.D. in history from the City University of New York.
+She served as Dean of Hebrew Union College-Jewish Institute of Religion in New York, chaplain at Vassar and Carleton Colleges, and a reporter and producer at Minnesota Public Radio.
+Shirley holds an M.A. in journalism from Columbia University and a Ph.D. in history from the City University of New York.
 Shirley is currently writing a book on Rabbi Stephen S. Wise and the founding of the Jewish Institute of Religion.

-Sheryl Drangel Kaye, Secretary, previously worked as Operations Officer for Morgan Stanley Investment Banking in Hong Kong and was Director of Recruiting for Guggenheim Global Trading.
+Sheryl Drangel Kaye, Secretary, previously worked for Morgan Stanley Investment Banking in Hong Kong and for Guggenheim Global Trading.
 Sheryl is currently a member of the Boards of Lincoln Center, the JCC of Manhattan, and the College Arts and Science and the Huntsman Program at the University of Pennsylvania.
-A graduate of the Wharton Undergraduate School at the University of Pennsylvania, Sheryl her MBA from the Kellogg School at Northwestern University.
+A graduate of the Wharton Undergraduate School at the University of Pennsylvania, Sheryl received her M.B.A. from the Kellogg School at Northwestern University.
 She is a founding member of Neshamot, a Jewish women’s philanthropic venture group in Westchester, NY.

-Madelyn Bucksbaum Adamson has over 20 years of experience in the field of investment management and marketing, and is a member of the investment committee for a family office.
-Madelyn serves on the Boards of the Jewish Women’s Foundation of New York and The Hadassah Foundation and is the co-chair of the Isha Koach Giving Circle and a member of the Jewish Life Task Force at UJA-Federation of New York.
-She is additionally involved with several committees and advisory boards for Jewish and secular not-for-profit organizations.
-Madelyn holds a BA from Stanford University and an MBA from The Anderson School of Management at UCLA.
-Her son participated in Shevet Achim for three years and her daughter is a current Rosh Hodesh participant.
+Madelyn Bucksbaum Adamson is a member of the investment committee for a family office.
+Among other volunteer efforts, Madelyn serves on the Boards of the Jewish Women’s Foundation of New York and The Hadassah Foundation, and on the Jewish Life Task Force at UJA-Federation of New York, and she co-chairs the Isha Koach Giving Circle.
+Madelyn holds a B.A. from Stanford University and an M.B.A. from The Anderson School of Management at UCLA.
+Her son participated in Shevet Achim for four years and her daughter now participates in Rosh Hodesh.

-Mike Markovits is a partner at AchieveMission, a non-profit that helps other non-profits improve their management of human capital, and retains an independent leadership consultant practice.
-Previously, Mike held executive positions at IBM and GE.
-A member of the Woodrow Wilson Visiting Fellows Program, Mike has a BA from Oberlin College, a master’s degree in education from Harvard, and an MBA from the Sloan School of Management at MIT.
-He serves as President of a foundation supporting the global spread of peer counseling.
+Mike Markovits is a partner at AchieveMission, a non-profit that helps other non-profits improve their management of human capital, and he retains an independent leadership consultant practice.
+Mike previously held executive positions at IBM and GE.
+A member of the Woodrow Wilson Visiting Fellows Program, Mike has a B.A. from Oberlin College, an M.Ed. from Harvard, and an M.B.A. from the Sloan School of Management at MIT.
+He serves as President of a foundation supporting peer counseling.

 Deborah Meyer, CEO and Founder, is responsible for the mission and vision of Moving Traditions and has years of experience building non-profits.
-Prior to founding Moving Traditions, Meyer co-directed Kolot, where she helped create and launch Rosh Hodesh, a program for girls now owned and expanded by Moving Traditions.
-Once she founded Moving Traditions, Meyer launched the research that led to the development of Shevet Achim for teen boys.
-A published writer in publications including The Peoplehood Papers, Experience & Jewish Education, and Text Messages: A Torah Commentary for Teens, Deborah holds an M.A. in Communication from Emerson College.
-Deborah lives in the Philadelphia area with her husband.
+Prior to founding Moving Traditions, Meyer co-directed Kolot, where she helped create and launch Rosh Hodesh for teen girls, now owned and expanded by Moving Traditions.
+After founding Moving Traditions with Sally Gottesman, Meyer led research underpinning Shevet Achim for teen boys.
+Deborah holds a B.A. from Connecticut College and an M.A. in Communications from Emerson College.
+Deborah and her husband live in the Philadelphia area.